-The rest of my trip to Sulawesi! ! !
-We are Saturday, July 14, 2007.
+The continuation of my journey to Sulawesi!!!!
+It is Saturday, July 14, 2007.
 Departure from Rantepaoin the heart of Toraja country at 7am under a bright sun.
-Arrived twelve hours later, at night, in a pouring rain, at Siuri Beach Cottages, on the west bank of the immense Poso lake.
+Arrived twelve hours later, at night, in a pouring rain, at Siuri Beach Cottageson the western shore of the immense Poso lake.

-We do not believe our eyes, when finally, after spending hours and hours rolling, the huge Lake Poso finally appears at the end of the road.
+We can't believe our eyes when, after hours and hours of driving, the huge Poso Lake finally appears at the end of the road.

 The Siuri Beach Cottages, where we spend the night, on the western shore of the lake, are about twenty kilometers from Tentena and 75 km from the city of Poso, further north.